 The class teacher is the initial point of contact for responding to parental concerns.
-If you have further concerns, contact Mrs Morgan, the SENDCo.
+If you have further concerns, contact Mrs Morgan, the SENDCo or Mrs Armstrong, the Assistant SENDCo.

 How does Hayes Meadow School know if children need extra help?
 Some of the ways we know when pupils need help are if: